w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/human-language-available.md

 type: foundational
 ---

-The human language of all :term[content] within the :term[view] is :term[programmatically] determinable.
+The human language of all :term[content] within the :term[view] is :term[programmatically determinable].

 <div class="issue" data-number="486"></div>